DhruvaD1/Distributed-File-System/README.md

-This is a distributed file system similar to HDFS.
-It has one Master (NameNode) and multiple Storages (DataNode), as well as a client for interaction.
-When given a SIGINT, it will dump the namespace information (dir_tree and file_tree) and reload it when fired up next time (fs.img).
-Data replication is done randomly, similar to HDFS.
-The data is sent to the first storage, which then sends it to the next one and so on.
-Reading is done in a similar manner - it will contact the first storage for the block, and if it fails, it will try the second and so on.
-This system uses the RPyC library in Python for RPC.

 This is a distributed file system that is similar to Hadoop.
 It is fault tolerant for up to 3 machines.
 The data replication is done randomly.
 It uses a master node and multiple data nodes and a client for the user to interact with.